 By assessing the parameters in the ARM Worksheet, and taking the necessary steps to determine your application risk, you will be able to reduce your chances of ill timed manure application and protect the resources on your farm.

 The ARM Worksheet is an Excel based application that will provide you with an analysis of your application risks as you enter in your data.
-You may collect most of your information in the field using the Field Assessment Worksheet then enter it into the spreadsheet to assess your level of risk and obtain guidelines for application.
+You may collect most of your information in the field using the Field Assessment Worksheet then enter it into the worksheet to assess your level of risk and obtain guidelines for application.
 Information needed for each field includes: forecast, water table depth, soil moisture, field conditions, vegetative cover, application equipment, vegetative treatment strip condition, and setback distances.

 |Please note, even if this worksheet says it is okay to apply, it cannot account for every variable or condition present on your field.
 It is your responsibility to use your best judgment and adhere to all application guidelines outlined in your plan.
 Always err on the side of caution to prevent unwanted discharges.
 Manure application practices that cause a discharge can lead to fines and/or necessitate a CAFO permit for your facility.
 The Whatcom Conservation District and the NRCS assume no responsibility for inappropriate manure application.
 Proper application is ultimately your responsibility.|